swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

     Thank you!

-Some experiments can require specific hardware to run.
-For example, you may need a GPU to train a deep learning model.
+Training experiments locally can be challenging, as they often demand significantly more computational power than your personal machine can provide, or they may require specific hardware to operate.

-Training these experiments locally can be challenging.
-You may not have the required hardware, or you may not want to use your local machine for training.
+As you may lack the necessary hardware or prefer not to use your local machine for training, you can shift the model training to the more powerful Kubernetes cluster by using a self-hosted runner.
-In this case, you can use a specialized Kubernetes pod to train your model.

 In this chapter, you will learn how to:

 1. Create a self-hosted runner Docker container image
 2. Publish the runner image to the container registry and deploy it
-3. Configure the CI/CD to start the containerized runner on Kubernetes
+3. Configure the CI/CD to use the self-hosted runner for training on the Kubernetes cluster
-4. Start the training of the model from your CI/CD pipeline on a specialized pod on the Kubernetes cluster

 The following diagram illustrates the control flow of the experiment at the end of this chapter: